-Plant and garden centre
+Trelissick plant and garden centre

 Tucked into part of the former fruit garden on the side of the shop is the plant and gardening centre.
 There's a range of seasonal plants and everything for the green-fingered, from tools and ornaments to decorations and garden furniture.

 The plant centre boasts a range of products for the ambitious gardener to help prepare for the coming year.
+Pop in to browse our regularly refreshed stock of seasonal plants.

 You'll find a large range of pots from classic terracotta and rustic zinc through to Eco pots made sustainably from recycled plastic.
 Working with Thomas Etty, we also have a large National Trust branded seed collection with a range of twine and wooden accessories made from FSC wood and sourced from the UK.